microsoft/botframework-components/skills/declarative/todoskill/BotDesign.md

 all is handled wrongly when repeat like 'do nothing at all'

-support all in first show in mark
+support all in GetInput in mark/delete

+all is tricky for show after delete

+find better api for deleting all

 # Tests